ICSpark/hello-world-test/README.md

 In this tutorial, you'll learn how to create a simple website with an HTML structure, styled with CSS, and interactivity added using JavaScript.
 By the end of this guide, you will have a basic understanding of how these three technologies work together to create a functional webpage.

-## Prerequisites

-Before you begin, ensure you have the following:

-- A code editor (e.g., VS Code, Sublime Text)
-- A web browser (e.g., Chrome, Firefox)
-- Basic knowledge of HTML, CSS, and JavaScript

 ## Project Structure

 Create a project directory and set up the following file structure: